-- A: Supports one module inserted into any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into the yellow slot and the black slots. - C: Supports the same modules of one-sided memory inserted in all slots.
+- A: Supports one module inserted into any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration (supports two DIMM modules only for yellow DIMMs when overclock to DDR2-1066). - C: Supports 4 modules inserted into both the yellow and black slots as two pairs of Dual-channel memory configuration.